Gideon and the Game Lodge

 In 1918, architect C.C.
 Gideon took the train from Minnesota to Rapid City to meet S.D.
 Sen. Peter Norbeck, thereby establishing a lifelong collaborative friendship that resulted in some of the Black Hills most prized landmarks.

-First on the project list the State Game Lodge in Custer State Park, constructed from 1919-1922 and listed on the National Register of Historic Places.
+First on the project list the in Custer State Park, constructed from 1919-1922 and listed on the National Register of Historic Places.
 A nearby sawmill provided the huge logs that were specially cut and prepared before placement.
 Elaborate rockwork using native stones completed the elegant exterior.
 During the construction period, Gideon and his family wintered in a tent on the grounds.

 It was a beautiful masterpiece, and it was gone in 72 days.
 A suspicious fire completely destroyed the lodge shortly after it opened in 1921.
 Gideon showed his pioneer perseverance by reconstructing the lodge in just 72 days.